lorierickson/hc_Terraform/Getting Started_edits.md

 $ touch main.tf
 ```

-Paste the following lines into the file.
+Paste the following lines into the file and save it.
 The content of the configuration describes infrastructure objects.

 ```hcl
 provider "docker" {